pomdtr/sunbeam/docs/getting-started/usage.md

 {{#include ./dynamic-list-with-args.py}}
 ```

-You can now run `sunbeam run file-browser.py /tmp` to show the list of files in the `/tmp` directory, or `sunbeam run -- file-browser.py --show-hidden` to show hidden files in the current directory.
+You can now run `sunbeam run file-browser.py /tmp` to show the list of files in the `/tmp` directory, or `sunbeam run -- python3 file-browser.py --show-hidden` to show hidden files in the current directory.

 Notice that we used the `--` argument separator to pass arguments to the script.
-This is required because sunbeam also accepts flags, and we don't want it to interpret them.
+This is required because `sunbeam run` also accepts flags, and we don't want it to interpret them.

 ### Adding Navigation